Trainee Positions At Royal Hobart Hospital

 g) participation in a 1 in 5 afterhours on call roster (well backed up by consultant on call).

-Three advanced trainees will rotate across 4 month terms in neurology inpatients, neurology outpatients and stroke.
+Three advanced trainees rotate across 4 month terms in neurology inpatients, neurology outpatients and stroke.
 The neurology inpatient and stroke terms involve predominantly inpatient work in neurology and stroke, although also include general neurology clinic, EEG and NCS/EMG sessions.
-The stroke term is shared with a a rotating registrar from the general medicine term, and these two registrars rotating between weeks of inpatient work, alternating with weeks of clinics and consult work (clinics include general neurology, TIA, lumbar punctures and now also neuro-ophthalmology).
+The stroke term is shared with a rotating registrar from the general medicine term, and these two registrars rotating between weeks of inpatient work, alternating with weeks of clinics and consult work (clinics include general neurology, TIA, lumbar punctures and now also neuro-ophthalmology).
 The neurology outpatient term involves rotation across multiple subspecialty clinics, including multiple sclerosis/neuroimmunology, epilepsy, movement disorders, cognitive neurology and neurogenetics as well as additional neurophysiology sessions.
 (Note neuro-ophthalmology is included within the clinic/consult weeks of the stroke term.)

 Over the year, each core trainee has four visits to outreach clinics at Launceston General Hospital, supervised by the three local neurologists at that site.